cloudera/CML_llm-hol/README.md

 In production you would likely opt for the second or third option.
 For this excerise, it's useful create a job through the ui so we can understand the process a bit better.

+b.
 Let's begin by looking for the job section withing or project.
 Click "Jobs":

 ![Alt text](./assets/html-scrape-jobs.png)

- And then select "New Job":
+ c.
+Select "New Job":

 ![Alt text](./assets/html-scrape-new-job.png)

-Once you see the following sreen name the job.
-We then need to assign the script - (pinecone_vectordb_insert.py), the drop down will allow you to provide teh full path.
+d.
+Once you see the following screen, name the job.

+e.
+Assign the script - (2_populate_vector_db/pinecone_vectordb_insert.py), the dropdown will allow you to provide th4 full path.

 CML Jobs are an extremely easy way to schedule jobs to run at certain times or on a dependency another job.
 In fact we'll be creating this job as a dependency to the other job already created for you.

+f.
 Under Schedule, select "Dependent", then select the job "Pull and Convert HTMLS to TXT".
 Finally click "Create Job"

 ![Alt text](./assets/html-scrape-job-parameters.png)

 Great!
 Now you've created your own job!
 We can now run the scraping job "Pull and Convert HTMLS to TXT", and the populate vector database job will kick off automatically after that.

-Go back to "Jobs" (as shown above), you will see the following, and then click on "run as" for the "Pull and Convert HTMLS to TXT" job.
+g.
+Go back to "Jobs" (as shown above in substep b)

+h.
+Click on "run as" for the "Pull and Convert HTMLS to TXT" job.

 ![Alt text](./assets/html-scrape-run-job.png)

-Make sure you confirm both jobs ran succesfully:
+Make sure you confirm both jobs ran succesfully.

 ![Alt text](./assets/html-scrape-post-run-job.png)